storybookjs/react-native/docs/src/pages/configurations/default-config/index.md

 ### Image and Static File Support

 You can also import images and media files directly via JavaScript.
-This helps you to write stories with media files easily.
+This helps you to write stories with media files.
 This is how to do it:

 ```js
 import React from 'react';